The Intent of our Curriculum

 Short Term Planning is produced on a weekly basis.
 This clearly sets out the key concept(s) and core knowledge to be delivered during a series of lessons.
 Teacher and Teaching Assistant provision, where relevant, is also clearly documented to evidence the support provided to learners.

-The Federation bases its RE provision on the Shropshire Agreed Syllabus for RE and The Understanding Christianity Resource.
+The Federation bases its RE provision on the Stoke Agreed Syllabus for RE and The Understanding Christianity Resource.
 In addition, the Federation uses the Lichfield Diocesan RE Resources and other appropriate units to enhance teaching and offer the extra dimension of its Church foundation.